Anoka-Ramsey Community College

 Subsection i.
 CSS members are required to attend all regularly scheduled meetings.

 Subsection ii.
-A member will not be considered in attendance if they do not stay for 30 minutes or ½ of the meeting whichever is less.
+A member will not be considered in attendance if they do not stay for 30 minutes or ½ of the meeting whichever is greater.

 Subsection iii.
-A member is required to notify the Secretary or President in advance of an absence.
+A member is required to notify the Secretary and President in advance of an absence.

 Subsection iv.
-A member of the Executive Board who plans to be absent must submit their Executive Board Report to the President or Vice President before the meeting.
+A member of the Executive Board who plans to be absent must submit their Executive Board Report to the President and Vice President before the meeting.

 Subsection v.
 Failure to notify in advance and/or submit a report shall result in an unexcused absence.